GoSuda

 The aforementioned code operates in the following manner:

-- The file extension is verified using the string comparison function from the strings package.
+1. The file extension is verified using string comparison functions from the strings package.

-- The file is opened, read, and subsequently closed using the os package.
+2. The file is opened, read, and closed using the os package.

 Summary

-In this article, we utilized the Tcl/Tk library for the Go language to cover the following topics:
+In this discourse, we utilized the Tcl/Tk library for the Go language to address the following topics:

-- Processing of various image formats, including SVG, PNG, and ICO.
+2. Processing various image formats, including SVG, PNG, and ICO

-The combined use of the Go language and Tcl/Tk facilitates the creation of straightforward yet practical GUI programs.
+By integrating the Go language with Tcl/Tk, it is feasible to construct simple yet practical GUI programs.
 We encourage you to undertake the development of more intricate GUI applications based on this foundation.